 The Writing Center seeks to develop more able student writers through one-to-one instruction in pre-writing, drafting, revising, and editing.

 The Shenandoah University Writing Center takes as its primary mission one-to-one instruction in writing for all SU students.
 The conferences between students and the staff, either face-to-face or online, work to enable students to learn productive habits in pre-writing, drafting, revising, and editing.
 Using directive and non-directive instructional techniques, the Center’s staff encourages students to do their own work but to value consultation as a valuable part of composing.
 The ultimate goal of the Center is to develop more able student writers.
-When a student leaves the Writing Center after an appointment, they will be further along in the process of producing a polished piece of writing.
+When students leave the Writing Center after an appointment, they will be further along in the process of producing a polished piece of writing.

 The Center also strives to promote and support writing across the curriculum, serving students from all courses at all levels.